 He and True Stories appeared at the La Jolla Athenaeum on October 19, 2012 with a one time-only instrumentation lineup, including David Fleminger on grand piano, Danny Cress on toy drums, a cello player, and more.
 The mix of music and live interviews included performances by Cory Wilkins and Chris Zach.

-An EP with his band True Stories, Comet's Tomorrow, was recorded by Alan Sanderson (Rolling Stones, etc.) at Analog Chew and set for release in June, 2013.
+An EP with his band True Stories, Comet's Tomorrow, was recorded by Alan Sanderson (Rolling Stones, etc.) at Analog Chew and released in June, 2013.
 The release party at Soda Bar included a one-off reunion set from Static Halo, their first show since 2008, plus Los Angeles resident Adam Marsland, who amongst other things was in the reformed Standells.